huawei-noah/vega/README.md

 **Note:**

 Before running an example, you need to configure the directory where the dataset and pre-trained models are located in the algorithm configuration file.
-Please refer to [Example Reference] (./docs/cn/user/examples.md).
+Please refer to [Example Reference](./docs/en/user/examples.md).

 ## Developer Guide